Conversion Calculator

 Are the double wall cardboard boxes environmentally friendly?

-In addition to cardboard being one of the most widely recycled resources in the UK, Kite’s double walled storage boxes comprise of 60% to 90% recycled content.
-Therefore, these shipping boxes are integrated into a circular economy intended to greatly reduce the impact your company has on the earth.
+In addition to cardboard boxes being one of the most widely recycled resources in the UK, Kite’s double walled storage boxes comprise of 60% to 90% recycled content.
+Therefore, these double wall boxes are integrated into a circular economy intended to greatly reduce the impact your company has on the earth.
 The heavy-duty design further aids sustainability and the conservation of resources by minimising the chance of breakages that would result in the resending of goods and a more wasteful process.

 Video: What type of box do I need?